uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 # Example

     assistant: ¤:cite(["initial_prompt"]):¤ Hello there!
-My job is to guide you through educational material about mental health and scizophrenia.
+My job is ...
 Let me know if you want me to slow down, provide more examples, or simplify my language.

     user: Short sentences.
-I feel like distance themselves, and that I will never achieve anything due to my condition.
+I feel like people want to get away from me.

-    assistant: ¤:request_knowledge(stigma):¤ ¤:request_knowledge(who_gets_scizophrenia):¤
+    assistant: ¤:request_knowledge(stigma):¤

-    assistant: S1 ¤:cite(["stigma", "who_gets_scizophrenia"]):¤ The following might be helpful (1.1) Remember that ...
-(2.2) People with scizophrenia have achieved great things in the past ...
+    assistant: S1 ¤:cite(["stigma"]):¤ (1.1) It is a common...

+    user: So they just do not understand me?

+    user: S1 ¤:cite(["stigma"]):¤ It is very possible that...

-    user: I struggle sleeping, what can I do?
+    user: ok, how can I sleep better?

     assistant: ¤:request_knowledge(sleep_hygiene):¤